Effective atypical intersections and applications to orbit closures: Introduction

 \begin{enumerate} \item[I.] Relate the atypicality inequality \eqref{firstatyp} to an analogous one appearing in the torsor $P \to S$ constructed in \S\ref{sec:RH}. \item[II.]
+Construct an algebraic family $f : \mathcal{Z} \to \mathcal{Y}$ of subvarieties of $P$ whose fibres contain all subvarieties of $P$ which can give rise to atypical intersections when intersected with $\mathcal{L}$. \item[III.]
+Use a suitable version of the Ax-Schanuel theorem \emph{in families} \S\ref{axschanfamsec} to show that, all atypical intersections with leaves parameterized by $\mathcal{Y}$ project into the fibres of finitely many families of weakly special subvarieties of $S$ (not necessarily atypical themselves); and \item[IV.]
+Conclude by either using some rigidity or maximality property. \end{enumerate}

+\begin{rem} We often refer to Step II as the ``over-parameterization'', since there are usually extra varieties parameterized by $f$ that need not give rise to atypical intersections inside $P$ when intersected with $\mathcal{L}$.
+For more details regarding what we mean by a \emph{suitable version} of the Ax-Schanuel Theorem in families in Step III, we refer to the end of \Cref{axschanfamsec}. \end{rem}

-Over-parametrize by an algebraic parameter space $\mathcal{Y}$ all subvarieties of $P$ that can give rise to atypical intersections with flat leaves in $P$ above $S$; \item[III.]
-Use the Ax-Schanuel Theorem \emph{in families} (\Cref{protogeoZP}) to show that, all atypical intersections with leaves parameterized by $\mathcal{Y}$ project into the fibres of finitely many families of weakly special subvarieties of $S$ (not necessarly atypical themselves); and \item[IV.]
-Conclude by either using some rigidity or maximality property. \end{enumerate} To implement the above strategy, Hodge theory (essentially through the \emph{fixed part theorem}) is needed at two steps.
-It is used to guarantee, a priori, that the atypical intersections we are interested in can be over-parametrized by algebraic families (of subvarieties of $P$), as well as to say that the weakly special subvarieties one obtains after applying Ax-Schanuel fibre-by-fibre can be assembled in countably many families (of subvarieties of $S$).
+To implement the above strategy, Hodge theory (essentially through the \emph{fixed part theorem}) is needed at two steps.
+It is used to guarantee, a priori, that the atypical intersections we are interested in can be over-parametrized by algebraic families (of subvarieties of $P$), as well as to say that the weakly special subvarieties one obtains after applying the Ax-Schanuel theorem fibre-by-fibre can be assembled in countably many families (of subvarieties of $S$).